Srinivasa314/sqlite-browser/README.md

-# sqlite-browser
+# Sqlite Browser (Run sqlite in a browser)
-sqlite-browser is a cross platform application that can be used to practice SQL commands in a browser
+sqlite-browser is a cross platform application that can be used to run SQL commands in a browser

 ## Installation
 Node.js and npm must be installed for this application.